AlexLenh7/CS240-MIPS-Image-Processing-/README.md

 $a1: Output buffer address.
 $a2: Image dimension (assuming a square image).

-Messages and Output
+# Messages and Output

 The program uses syscall instructions to print messages and array contents to the console, providing a clear output for each processing step.

-File Handling
+# File Handling

 The program reads from and writes to image files, specified in the .data section.
 These files are in PGM (Portable GrayMap) format.

-How to Run
+# How To Run

 Assemble the program using an assembler like SPIM or MARS.
 Load the assembled program into the MIPS simulator.